Talu98/mathscamp-playing-cards/Markdown/Mean.md

 ## Statement

+There are some people in the room.
 When Albert entered the room, the average age increased by 4 years.
 When Belinda then entered the room, the average age increased by another 3 years.
 Albert and Belinda are twins.
 How many people were in the room before Albert entered?

 ## Hint